Fleckism/SecurityPlus/SecurityPlus/9B Secure Switching and Routing.md

 ---
 # EXAM OBJECTIVES COVERED

-1.4 Given a scenario, analyze potential indicators associated with network attacks
+1.4 Given a scenario, analyze #Ops potential indicators associated with network attacks
 #Ops
 3.1 Given a scenario, #Implementation  secure protocols (Routing and switching only)

-3.3 Given a scenario, implement secure network designs
+3.3 Given a scenario, implement secure network designs #A_D
 #A_D
 **[[Attack]]s aimed at low-level networking functions can be highly effective**.
-To implement a network design that demonstrates confidentiality, integrity, and availability, you must configure switches and routers with appropriate settings.
+To implement a network design that demonstrates confidentiality, integrity, and [[Availability]], you must configure switches and routers with appropriate settings.
 These devices can be used to enforce network access control mechanisms and ensure fault-tolerant paths within the network.
 # MAN-IN-THE-MIDDLE AND LAYER 2 ATTACKS

 Attacks at the physical and data link layers, referred to in the OSI model as layer 1 and layer 2, are often focused on information gathering—network mapping and eavesdropping on network traffic.